Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: DK-based Re-ranking

 \subsection{Relational Structure Match Algorithm}

-This algorithm aims to rescore each candidate function by fully exploiting the call relationship of target function and candidate functions.
-The relational structure refers to call relations between target function and all its callee functions as illustrated in Section~\cref{sec:rerank_example}.
-To match relational structure, given a source function $F_1$, the algorithm executes one of following two distinct operations ($O_1$ and $O_2$) based on whether the source function has callee functions or not. \begin{itemize} \item [\textbf{$O_1$}:] When $F_1$ has callee function(s), the algorithm extracts all callee functions of $F_1$ to build \textit{mixed callee function set} (\textit{MCFS}) (described below).
-Based on \textit{MCFS}, the algorithm detects similarities between the target functions and candidate functions as new scores.
-It re-ranks all candidate functions by combining the \textbf{Asteria} scores ( Equation~\ref{eq:fscore} ) with the newly calculated match scores.
-The details of \textit{MCFS} and match score calculation are described below. \item [\textbf{$O_2$}:] When $F$ has no callee function, the algorithm removes all candidate functions which have callee function(s).
-Then the left candidate function are re-ranked by their \textbf{Asteria} scores. \end{itemize}
+The algorithm aims to rescore each candidate function by leveraging the call relationship between the target function and the candidate functions.
+The relational structure refers to the call relations between the target function and all its callee functions, as illustrated in Section~\cref{sec:rerank_example}.
+To match the relational structure, the algorithm performs one of two distinct operations ($O_1$ and $O_2$) based on whether the source function has callee functions or not. \begin{itemize} \item [\textbf{$O_1$}:] When the source function $F_1$ has one or more callee functions, the algorithm extracts all callee functions of $F_1$ to build a \textit{mixed callee function set} (\textit{MCFS}). (details are described below).
+Using \textit{MCFS}, the algorithm calculates similarities between the target function and the candidate functions, resulting in new match scores.
+It re-ranks all candidate functions by combining the original \textbf{Asteria} scores (Equation~\ref{eq:fscore}) with the newly calculated match scores.
+The details of \textit{MCFS} and match score calculation are described in the subsequent sections. \item [\textbf{$O_2$}:] When the source function $F_1$ has no callee functions, the algorithm removes all candidate functions that have one or more callee functions.
+The remaining candidate functions are then re-ranked based on their original \textbf{Asteria} scores. \end{itemize}